tseringz/odin-recipes/README.md

 This project is instructed by odin.
-Creating food recepies webpage to test the HTML skill.
+Creating a food recepies webpage to test the HTML skill.